bentomhall/nih-system/spells/SpellsQ-Z.md

 A frigid beam of blue-white light streaks toward a creature within range.
 Make a ranged spell attack against the target.
 On a hit, it takes 1d8 cold damage, and its speed is reduced by 10 feet until the start of your next turn.

 The spell’s damage increases by 1d8 when you reach 5th level (2d8), 11th level (3d8), and 17th level (4d8).

-##### Regenerate

-**Cost:** (7)

-**Casting Time:** 1 minute

-**Range:** Touch

-**Components:** V, S, M (a prayer wheel and holy water)

-**Duration:** 1 hour

-You touch a creature and stimulate its natural healing ability.
-The target regains 4d8 + 15 hit points.
-For the duration of the spell, the target regains 1 hit point at the start of each of its turns (10 hit points each minute).

-The target’s severed body members (fingers, legs, tails, and so on), if any, are restored after 2 minutes.
-If you have the severed part and hold it to the stump, the spell instantaneously causes the limb to knit to the stump.

 ##### Reincarnate